natalieramirez/teen-girls-blogs-Website/README.md

 ## Why
 We want to use our knowledge in computer science to make a website and encourage girls to make their own and more

+## Update
+Unfinished - will be actively updating soon!

 ## About Us
 We are rising juniors from Alexandria, VA
 - gmail - natalie.ramirez.mailbox@gmail.com